flopezval2023F/Capstone-Fars/README.md

 DATABRICKS_TOKEN=
 DATABRICKS_WAREHOUSE_ID=

-You will need these to configure the backend.

 📁 2.
 Create the config Folder and .env File

 Inside the User Interface directory, create a folder named: